 Being a couch potato or pacing nervously won’t help you or your relationship.
 If you’re eating too much or too little, practice mindful eating.
 Nourish your body sensibly.
 Eating well fortifies your body and spirit.
 And don’t forget massages, manicures or pedicures.
 Being touched respectfully in these ways fills up your senses.

 Keeping a journal helps reduce anxiety, depression and stress.
 It is also beneficial for gaining perspective and insight into yourself and your patterns.
 Get a notebook and start writing.
-Apparently writing is more beneficial than typing.
+Apparently writing is more beneficial than typing, but that may not work for you.
 Do it every day.
 Research shows that writing can be incredibly healing.